Paul Westfield: Fall of Metropolis

 In the "Fall of Metropolis" story arc, a clone plague erupts into open warfare in the streets of Metropolis between Westfield's Project Cadmus and Lex Luthor's LexCorp when Lex Luthor contracts the clone virus and accuses Cadmus of infecting him.
 The Underworlders, exiled creations of Cadmus led by Clawster, take advantage of the conflict to attack Cadmus troops and civilians.
 Westfield tries to exterminate the Underworlders with a missile aimed at the heart of Metropolis, but the missile is destroyed by Superman.
 Dabney Donovan, the creator of the Underworlders and the clone virus, murders Westfield and cuts off his ear as a trophy.

 Legacy

 During the "Hypertension" story arc of the Superboy series, an alternate universe version of Superboy is introduced.
 He was grown to full age to become Superman, but later became Black Zero in the midst of anti-clone sentiment.
 Black Zero conquers his version of Earth and places the Paul Westfield of his universe in charge, considering him a father figure.
 Black Zero "rescues" other universes in which he feels that clones were being oppressed and leaves each world's version of Westfield in charge of the clones.
 One of the versions of Westfield is personally responsible for the death of his universe's Superboy, with the latter surviving long enough to warn the mainstream reality's Superboy of Black Zero.
 This version of Westfield later jumps into a Hyperium reactor, which erases himself and all alternate reality versions of Westfield from existence.

-In the third volume of Teen Titans, Superboy is retconned to be a hybrid clone created from the DNA of Superman and Lex Luthor rather than Paul Westfield.

-It is later revealed that Paul Westfield was the father of Amanda Spence.
-Spence is an operative of the Agenda, an organization similar to Project Cadmus.

-Infinite Frontier

-Paul Westfield appears in The Death of Superman 30th Anniversary Special (2023), which takes place prior to his death and immediately after the death of Superman.
-He is seen arguing with Inspector Dan Turpin on how to handle Superman's body.
-Later, Guardian examines Superman's body in the morgue with Turpin and Maggie Sawyer.
-They are contacted by Dubbilex, who informs them that Westfield is heading to their location with a group of Cadmus troopers and intends to take the bodies of Superman and Doomsday for his use.
-Guardian, Sawyer, and Turpin plan not to go down without a fight and to make sure that Superman's memory is honored.

-Powers and abilities

-Paul Westfield is shown to have good leadership skills.
-He is also shown to follow all types of military protocol.